The Signature of Christ

 Latest update 1/10/12

 1. New International Version Bible, 1984 Edition (2001 reprint), British English.
 The reader may be wondering why the NIV Bible was chosen as the repository for such a code.
 A clue as to the motives of whoever was responsible may be in the fact that the NIV is the most popular modern English translation of the Bible.
 In addition, English is now the international language of choice.
-This would suggest that the aim was to expose as many people as possible to the encoded information, maximising the chances of discovery.
+If any bible and version were going to be encoded, it would be this one.

 2. The substitutions are as follows: I = 1, V = 5, X = 10, L = 50, C = 100, M = 1000.
 There are other numerals, but these are seldom used.